 PDF/X profile embedding is described in ISO 15930-3 (available from ISO).
 All other details of the requirements for embedding profiles in PDF/X files are as described in the PDF specification (see above).

 Details of embedding ICC profiles in OpenXPS documents is given in the Open XML Paper Specification, available from ECMA.

-ICC profiles have the mime type 'vnd.iccprofile'.
+ICC profiles have the mime type 'application/vnd.iccprofile'.
 See IANA Application media types for details.